mikeymischief/mikeymischief.github.io/_posts/2017-10-23-possible-starting-factions.md

 Mikey - Emirates of Hacan
 Jubee - Federation of Sol
-Jared - Barony of Letnev
+Jared - Sardakk N'orr
-Gerf - L1z1x Mindnet
+Gerf - Barony of Letnev
-Eyay - Mentak Coalition
+Eyay - Xxcha Kingdom
 Brian - Universities of Jol-Nar

 Many are speculating that some of the default factions are not as powerful as others.
 Which may be the case, but for the first session, I want it to at least feel as fair as possible.